MicrosoftDocs/Viva/Viva/goals/amazon-redShift-integration.md

 Viva Goals' Integration with Amazon Redshift allows you to link your OKRs in Viva Goals to datasets in Amazon Redshift to provide automatic, real-time updates on your objectives.

 For example, if you have an objective to increase user adoption by 60%, you can directly link this objective with relevant data in Amazon Redshift.
-Whenever there is a change in the dataset and the report is updated, this data is automatically synced with Viva Goals and the OKR status is updated.
+Whenever there is a change in the dataset and an update in the report, this data is automatically synced with Viva Goals and the OKR status is updated.

 All users and admins can use this integration.
 Admins also have permissions to manage the integration from the admin dashboard.